Justine Cassell: Research

 As of January 2024, Cassell has been invited to speak about Artificial Intelligence at the World Economic Forum meetings in Davos 9 times.
 In 2011 she was named to the World Economic Forum Global Agenda Council on Robotics and Smart Devices, which she then chaired.
 She currently serves as a member of their expert forum.

+Press

+Cassell has been featured in international media, including radio, television, and print outlets, discussing her work in artificial intelligence and human-computer interaction.